Hilton Head Island Child Custody Attorney

 Can children have input in custody decisions in Hilton Head Island?

 If a child is mature enough, the court may consider their preferences when deciding custody.
 The judge reviews the child's wishes along with other factors and always focuses on what supports the child's best interests.
-Local courts in Beaufort County analyze each case by case.
+Local courts in Beaufort County analyze each case individually.

 What happens if parents cannot agree on a custody arrangement?